dioxfile/Logic_Clock_Didatic_Tool/README.md

 ***********************************************************************************************

-## How to install it in Windows 11 Enterprise (x86_64)?
+## How to install it in Windows 10 and/or 11 Enterprise Edition (x86_64)?

-* On Windows 11 Enterprise or other version, install "vs_BuildTools" downloading it from the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/ <br/>
+* On Windows 10 and/or 11 Enterprise or other versions, install "vs_BuildTools" by downloading it from the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/ <br/>
 * After that, you need to run it as an administrator and check the following tools as shown in Figures 7, 8, and 9 (e.g., where the boxes are checked) <br/>
 ## Figure 7
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/1MS.png)